xSnowHeadx/MinimalClock/README.md

 <td>DEBUG</td><td>true for additional debug messages on serial console</td>
 </tr>
 </table><br>
-The current version only works with arduino core 2.74 and below.
-Compatibility to newer cores is in progress.

 Some modified mechanic parts are described [here](https://thingiverse.com/thing:4941138)<br>
 See informations to ESP32-based original version [here](https://www.thingiverse.com/thing:4931539).